 (a) Lot Area.

-1. The minimum lot size to establish a residence or farm operation is 35 contiguous acres, except provided in sub-pars 2. through 4. below, (§ 91.75, Wis Stats., as amended).
+1. The minimum lot size to establish a residence or farm operation is 35 contiguous acres, except provided in sub-pars 2. through 4. below, (Wis Stat. § 91.75, as amended).

 2. The minimum lot size shall be one acre to establish a separate parcel for an additional residence for parents or children of the farm operator, or for persons earning a substantial part of their livelihood from the farm operation.
 A statement from the Town Board that the intended owner of the lot meets the criteria of this section, and that the parcel is the first (only) parcel intended for the farmer, his child, or parent.